Shuangliu, Chengdu

-Shuangliu District (双流区 (Shuāngliú Qū, double flow district)) is one of 11 urban districts of the prefecture-level city of Chengdu, the capital of Sichuan Province, Southwest China.
-The district covers an area of 1065 km2, and has a population of approximately 1,396,400 as of 2019.
+Shuangliu District (双流区 (Shuāngliú Qū, double flow district)) is a suburban district of the City of Chengdu, Sichuan, China.
+The district covers an area of 1065 km2, and has a population of approximately 2,659,829 as of 2020.
 It is the home of Chengdu Shuangliu International Airport, the fourth busiest airport in China.
 Shuangliu District is rapidly being urbanized by the growth of Chengdu and the airport's recent expansion.
 The district is bordered by the prefecture-level cities of Ziyang to the southeast and Meishan to the south.

 History

 The area of present-day Shuangliu District was home to the ancient city of Guangdu, which served as the capital of a number of ancient clans.
 The area of present-day Shuangliu District was incorporated into the Qin state in 316 BCE as Shu Commandery.
 In 127 BCE, the area was administered as Guangdu County (广都县).
 In 9 CE, the county was renamed to Jiudu Pavilion (就都亭), and in 58 CE, its named was reverted to Guangdu County.
 In 352 CE, the area was reorganized as Ningshu Commandery.
 In 559 CE, under the Northern Zhou, Ningshu Commandery was abolished and replaced by Shu Commandery and Guangdu County was once again restored.
 In 601, under the Sui dynasty, Shuangliu County was established within Shu Commandery.

 On March 1, 2016, Shuangliu County was upgraded to Shuangliu District.